jcszymansk/realworld-camel-springboot/README.md

 Accordingly, the project now uses the `camel-jpa` component instead of `camel-xjpa` and the `camel-xjpa` component has been removed from the project.

+#### Update 2024-03-10

+The project has been updated to use Camel 4.4.0.
+Accordingly, it now requires Java 17.
+H2 database format has changed, the database file needs to be recreated, or updated (e.g. using `etc/migratedb.sh` script), otherwise the application won't start.
+No automatic database upgrade is provided.

+As of now, camel variables are not used.
+This will be fixed in the next update, hopefully in a few days.

 # How to run

-To run this example you need to have Java 11 and Maven installed.
+To run this example you need to have Java 17 and Maven installed.

 You need also to create a JWT HS256 secret.
-On Mac/Linux you should be able to to this using the `mkkey.sh` script in the `src/main/resources` directory.
+On Mac/Linux you should be able to do this using the `mkkey.sh` script in the `src/main/resources` directory.

 Once you have your key, simply run: